-The lack of a minibus meant that transportation to the children's schools is now a significant cost accounting for 30% of the total education budget., impacting the number of scholarships offered.
+The lack of a minibus meant that transportation to the children's schools is now a significant cost accounting for 7% of the total education budget.

-Although inflation fell from last years' peak of 47%, the negative impacts of a near 30% inflation rate in Sierra Leone was partially off-set by food grown in the centre's kitchen garden and the significant increase of in-country donations of rice, foodstuffs and personal care items, helping meet nearly 40% of the centres needs.
+Although inflation fell from last years' peak of 47%, the negative impacts of a near 30% inflation rate in Sierra Leone was partially off-set by food grown in the centre's kitchen garden and the significant increase of in-country donations of rice, foodstuffs and personal care items, helping meet nearly 30% of the centres needs.